biranchinarayanpadhi/Grocery-Store-Using-NodeJS-and-MongoDB/readme.md

 this website are provided below.

 • Users can browse the store, add items to the cart and checkout as either Guest Users or as Registered Users by creating a user account
 • Email and password fields are validated during user sign-in/signup process to ensure criteria are met .
-• User passwords are kept secured by storing only the password hashes into the database
+• User passwords are kept secured by storing only the password hashes into the database.
-• Users can view the detailed description of a product by clicking on the product title
+• Users can view the detailed description of a product by clicking on the product title.
-• This website supports pagination and each page displays up to 15 products at a time
+• This website supports pagination and each page displays up to 15 products at a time.
-• Users have the option to search and filter products o This website supports both partial and full search o Users can filter products by categories and/or by price range
+• Users have the option to search and filter products.
+o This website supports both partial and full search.
+o Users can filter products by categories and/or by price range
-• Users can add/remove items from their cart
+• Users can add/remove items from their cart.
 • Users can fill out their shipping details on the checkout page
-• Once an order is placed, the order gets stored in the database and the users can retrieve their order history from the website
+• Once an order is placed, the order gets stored in the database and the users can retrieve their order history from the website.
-• Admin users have the additional privileges to add new products to the store by providing details such as title, price, product description, price description and uploading product images
+• Admin users have the additional privileges to add new products to the store by providing
+details such as title, price, product description, price description and uploading product images.
 • Admin users is also provided with Search Functionality to search products and have the option to edit, delete(soft delete) and update products.

 2. DATABASE DESIGN